 Alcohol addiction can affect anyone, and it often affects women in different ways than men.
 Because of this, there are rehab centres and support services designed especially to help women recover from alcohol addiction.

 In the past, most addiction research focused only on men.
-It wasn’t until the 1990s that researchers began to study how addiction affects women too.
+It wasn’t until the 1990s that researchers began to study how addiction affects women, too.
 We now know that differences in biology and life experiences mean women can face unique challenges with addiction.

 Email Icon Get in Touch